rtCamp/docs.rtcamp.com/rtamazon-s3/index.markdown

 title: rtAmazon S3
 ---

-rtAmazon S3 allows site admin to move WordPress media uploads to Amazon S3 Bucket.
+rtAmazon S3 allows site admin to move and/or store WordPress media uploads to Amazon S3 Bucket.
+It works for all the WordPress media library images and other types of files.
 This plugin works fine with [rtMedia](https://wordpress.org/plugins/buddypress-media/) plugin also.

 ## Installation
 Perform the following steps to install rtAmazon s3 plugin: